awesee/leetcode/problems/building-h2o/README.md

 	<li>If an oxygen thread arrives at the barrier when no hydrogen threads are present, it has to wait for two hydrogen threads.</li>
 	<li>If a hydrogen thread arrives at the barrier when no other threads are present, it has to wait for an oxygen thread and another hydrogen thread.</li>
 </ul>

+<p>We don&rsquo;t have to worry about matching the threads up explicitly; that is, the threads do not necessarily know which other threads they are paired up with.
+The key is just that threads pass the barrier in complete sets; thus, if we examine the sequence of threads that bond and divide them into groups of three, each group should contain one oxygen and two hydrogen threads.</p>

 <p>Write synchronization code for oxygen and hydrogen molecules that enforces these constraints.</p>